 By Claire Hegstrom

-Many individuals who filed a federal income tax return in 2018 or 2019 -- or those who collect Social Security benefits -- can expect to receive a stimulus check.
+Many individuals who filed a federal income tax return in 2019 -- or those who collect Social Security benefits -- can expect to receive a stimulus check.
 The money will be either directly deposited into the bank account used for your previous tax refunds or your Social Security benefits, or mailed to your residence on file with the IRS.

 For individuals who may not yet pay taxes or receive Social Security benefits, the IRS has created a page on their website to ensure they have the information needed to send you your money.
 This is the only site approved by the IRS, and the only way they will attempt to collect your information.
 Visit https://www.irs.gov/coronavirus/non-filers-enter-payment-info-here to create your account with the IRS.

 You won’t need to do anything to get this check — after all, you have enough to focus on right now!
 For most people eligible to receive the stimulus money, the funds will be deposited directly into your account.
-Some may receive a check in the mail, if you do not have a bank account linked to the IRS for taxes or Social Security.
+Some may receive a check or debit card in the mail, if you do not have a bank account linked to the IRS for taxes or Social Security.
 Please note that the government will never call you to ask for your account numbers or any other private information.
 There have been multiple scams brewing in the light of this stimulus package news, so please stay alert and cautious to protect yourself and your finances.
 It’s probably a good idea to talk about these scams with your parents or grandparents the next time you call or video chat with them.
 The elderly are often the most vulnerable to these fraudsters.

 Read the latest updates on how you can ensure you receive your stimulus payment.

+Paper checks will be mailed throughout the month of January.
 During this pandemic, the safest way to deposit your check is by using the remote deposit feature on your credit union or bank’s online or mobile application.
 You can also use deposit-taking ATMs at your financial institution to securely deposit the check.

 Pro tip: Make sure to endorse the check with “For mobile deposit only at financial institution name” directly under your signature to ensure a seamless experience.